ramitsuri/chores-server/README.md

+# Chores Server
+Backend server for the [Chores app](https://github.com/ramitsuri/chores-client) written in Kotlin (JVM) with PostgreSQL server.

-# To deploy to GCP
+## To deploy to GCP
 ```
 ./gradlew appengineDeploy
 ```

-# To test locally if version that's going to be deployed will work
+## To test locally if version that's going to be deployed will work
 ```
 $env:GOOGLE_APPLICATION_CREDENTIALS="<path to credential json file>"
 ./gradlew appengineStage